LBHB/NEMS/README.md

 The Neural Encoding Model System (NEMS) is helpful for fitting a mathematical model to time series data, plotting the model predictions, and comparing the predictive accuracy of multiple models.
 We use it to [develop and test computational models of how sound is encoded in the brains of behaving mammals](https://hearingbrain.org/), but it will work with many different types of timeseries data.

-* **Note:** this is a refactor of a former version of NEMS that is now archived at [https://github.com/LBHB/NEMS0](https://github.com/LBHB/NEMS0). *This refactor is still very much a work in progress, and is likely to contain bugs, missing documentation, and a lot of TODOs.*.
+* **Note:** this is a refactor of a former version of NEMS that is now archived at [https://github.com/LBHB/NEMS0](https://github.com/LBHB/NEMS0).
+Some previously published datasets (e.g., [https://zenodo.org/records/8044773]) require NEMS0 tools that have not yet migrated to NEMS.

 ## Table of Contents & Relevant Links
 ### [Install](#installation) &middot; [Visualization](#visualization) &middot; [Examples](#examples) &middot; [Documentation](#documentation) &middot; [Upcoming](#upcoming)